Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks

-\textbf{Removing the skip connections in self-training could mitigate the over-fitting of the network to reconstruction details.} It has been commonly accepted that the skip connection in the U-shape network intends to assemble high-resolution and low-level features from the encoder layers with the decoder layers for more precise outputs for segmentation tasks.
-As for reconstruction proxy tasks, this contracting path can hurt the model generalization since the network would easily restore medical volumes by conserving the fine-grained details from the encoder layers rather than learning semantic features.
-As shown in Fig.~\ref{fig:figure6}, the restored images from the MG model retain almost all the subtle details of volumes, thus exhibiting a considerable high reconstruction quality.
-Then, we remove the skip connections in the U-shape network for proxy tasks and find that such model only restores the major structures.
-It is therefore reasonable to attribute these minor details in MG restored images to the skip connections.
-However, what really matters is the representative features contributing to the subsequent semantic task rather than the performance of the pretext task itself.
+\textbf{Removing the skip connections in pretraining could mitigate the over-fitting of the network to reconstruction details.} Although the skip connections in the U-shape network lead to more precise predictions via assembling high-resolution and low-level features, they can hurt the model generalization for reconstruction proxy tasks.
+As shown in Fig.~\ref{fig:figure6}, the restored images from the MG model retain almost all the subtle details of volumes, exhibiting a considerably high reconstruction quality.
+Then, we remove the skip connections in the U-shape network for MG and find that such a model only restores the major structures.
+It is therefore reasonable to attribute these minor details in MG-restored images to the skip connections.
+However, what really matters is the representative features contributing to subsequent semantic tasks rather than the performance of the pretext task itself.
 If most of the information can be easily transmitted from the front layers to the decoder, the encoder will have little incentive to encode valuable features for the decoder.
 Instead, removing the skip connections when solving pretext tasks would force the network to extract high-level anatomical features.
-The results in Table~\ref{tab:table2} illustrates that removing the skip connections in MG method leads to worse reconstruction quality on the pretext task, but better performance on various downstream tasks.
+The results in Table~\ref{tab:table2} indicate that removing the skip connections in MG achieves worse reconstruction quality on the pretext task, but better performance on downstream tasks.
 Nevertheless, removing the skip connections is detrimental when the pretext task is hard enough, e.g. PCRL.
-In specific applications, it is necessary to consider the difficulty of pretext task to decide whether to take measures to prevent the potential overfitting issue.
+In specific applications, it is necessary to consider the difficulty of a pretext task to decide whether to address the potential overfitting issue.